Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>The 3dNodeIndexDocument JSON file describes a single index node within a store, with links to other
-nodes (children, sibling, and parent), links to feature data, geometry data and texture data resources, metadata such as metrics used for LoD selection, its spatial extent and a list of features that the node contains.</p>
+nodes (children, sibling, and parent), links to feature data, geometry data and texture data resources, metadata such as metrics used for LoD selection, its spatial extent.</p>

-<p>Depending on the geometry and <code>lodModel</code> used, a Node document can be tuned towards being
+<p>Depending on the geometry and <code>lodModel</code> used, a node document can be tuned towards being light-weight or more heavy-weight.
+It is the means clients have to further
-light-weight or more heavy-weight.
-It is the means clients have to further decide which data to retrieve.
-The features list already provides sufficient data for simple visualization by rendering the centroids as point features or the Minimum Bounding Sphere as spheres.</p>
+decide which data to retrieve.
+The bounding volume information provided for the node, its parent, any neighbors and children present, already provides sufficient data for simple visualization by rendering the centroids as point features.</p>

 <p>The 3dNodeIndexDocument has the following structure:</p>